Vihaan3/knowledge-garden/content/Life Stuff/Projects.md

 - Economics, and specifically poverty
 - Really in-depth into the fundamentals of AI
 - Smaller projects to learn AR/VR
-- A sampling of philosophy
+- A sampling of political theory
 ### Making/Doing
 - My own semantic search tool for these notes (almost done; just integrating into the existing search without breaking things)
 - A prototype search engine that aspires to be somewhere in between Google and academic search engines (incentivize intellectually stimulating content instead of shallow content)